-1. Any person who takes a paper regularly from the post-office-whether directed to his name or another's, or whether he has subscribed or not-is responsible for the
+Any person who takes a paper regularly from the post-office-whether directed to his name or another's, or whether he has subscribed or not-is responsible for the payment.

-2. If any person orders his paper discontinued, he must say all arrearages, or the publisher may continue to send, it, until payment is made, and collect the whole amount- whether the paper is taken from the office or not.
+1. If any person orders his paper discontinued, he must pay all arrearages, or the publisher may continue to send it, ustil payment is made, and collect the whole amount-whether the paper is taken from the office or not.